 When it comes to banner design, clarity is king.
 It can be tempting to fill every inch of space, but a cluttered design will overwhelm viewers and make your message hard to read.
 If your banner has too many design elements fighting for attention, its readability can be seriously impaired.
 Instead, aim for a clean, focused layout.
 A good rule of thumb is to use two to three high-definition pictures paired with concise text.
 This creates a balanced look that’s easy to digest from a distance.
 The goal is to create powerful wide format marketing materials that make an immediate impact.

-Matching Your Brand Colors
+Keep It Consistent: Using Your Brand Colors

 Color is one of the first things people notice, so it’s a powerful tool for brand recognition.
 Using your signature brand colors helps customers connect the banner to your business instantly.
 However, it’s just as important to use those colors effectively.
 Effective banners use contrasting colors to make the text stand out and catch the viewer’s eye quickly.
 For example, a dark font on a light background is much easier to read than a light font on a light background.
 Choose a primary color that best identifies your business while ensuring your message remains clear and appealing.